radovluk/Smart-Contract-Exercise/09-Vulnerabilities-Detection/task/task-code/README.md

 }
 ```

+[Image: Invariant Testing Flow]

 ### Task 4: Write Invariants for PiggyBank

-In the file `test/PiggyBankInvariantTest.t.sol`, complete the invariant
-definitions for the PiggyBank contract.
-First, carefully review the
-[Foundry documentation](https://book.getfoundry.sh/forge/invariant-testing) on invariant testing.
-Then examine the structure of the
-`test/PiggyBankInvariantTest.t.sol` file to understand how the test is
-constructed.
-Your task is to define at least two additional invariants that
-should always hold true for the PiggyBank contract.
-Run the tests using the
+In the file `test/PiggyBankInvariantTest.t.sol`, complete the invariant definitions for the PiggyBank contract.
+First, carefully review the [Foundry documentation](https://book.getfoundry.sh/forge/invariant-testing) on invariant testing.
+Then examine the structure of the `test/PiggyBankInvariantTest.t.sol` file to understand how the test is constructed.
+Your task is to define at least two additional invariants that should always hold true for the PiggyBank contract.
+Run the tests using the following command:
-following command:

 ```bash
 $ forge test --mp test/PiggyBankInvariantTest.t.sol -v
 ```

-**Warning:** after any code change in invariant tests, you need to run the `forge clean` command because Foundry caches completed tests and only replicates them otherwise.
+**Warning:** After any code change in invariant tests, you need to run the `forge clean` command because Foundry caches completed tests and only replicates them otherwise.

 **Note:** Test configuration is set in the `foundry.toml` file.
 The default setting for invariant testing is 256 iterations per invariant with a maximum depth of 150.
 Each invariant is tested separately against a fresh EVM state.

 ## Task 5: Implement SimpleDEX Test Suite

-Testing the PiggyBank contract might not have been particularly exciting or
-challenging.
-In the second part of this exercise, you will test the simpleDEX
-contract that you're familiar with from Exercise 06 -- Fool The Oracle.
-To
-complete this exercise, you must write all the missing unit tests, all the
-missing fuzz tests, and add meaningful invariants.
-Implement your solution in
-the files `test/SimpleDEXUnitTest.t.sol`,
+Testing the PiggyBank contract might not have been particularly exciting or challenging.
+In the second part of this exercise, you will test the SimpleDEX contract that you're familiar with from Exercise 06: Fool The Oracle.
+To complete this exercise, you must write all the missing unit tests, all the missing fuzz tests, and add meaningful invariants.
+Implement your solution in the files `test/SimpleDEXUnitTest.t.sol`, `test/SimpleDEXStatelessFuzzTest.t.sol`, and `test/SimpleDEXInvariantTest.t.sol`.
-`test/SimpleDEXStatelessFuzzTest.t.sol`, and
-`test/SimpleDEXInvariantTest.t.sol`.

 Verify your solution with: